10maurycy10/array/README.md

 Everyone knows linked lists are slower than arrays, but are they?

-TLDR: a linked list of ints is 50% slower than a array.
+TLDR: a linked list of ints is 50% to **access** slower than a array.

 ## source files: